 RV Travel Planning Made Easy

-For more route planning and road trip tips check out this article and find some great resources for actual route planning and road trip ideas.
+For more route planning and roadtrip tips check out this article and find some great resources for actual route planning and road trip ideas.
 Once you plan your route, record your campground reservations on this Campground Reservation Log or in your RV Travel Planner.

 Peace of Mind RV Travel

-Avoiding the travel planning mistakes above can make your using your RV for travel a pleasure.
+Avoiding the travel planning mistakes above can make using your RV to travel a pleasure.
 While it might be fun to fly by the seat of your pants, you can make the process more pleasurable by planning ahead (even if it’s minimally), keeping track of your reservations and fun things to do when you arrive.
 You will enjoy your travel more!